 Businesses are the source of 60% of all landfill waste.
 Food scraps make up 30% of that amount.
-Starting Jan.
+As of Jan.
 1, 2022, California’s Short-lived Climate Pollutant law (SB1383) requires businesses to separate food and landscape materials from the garbage.
 Your business needs to set up this weekly service.

-The City and Specialty will contact your business in late 2021.
-We will help your business set up food scraps service for a start date in 2022.
+The City and Specialty will contact your business in 2023 to help you set up food scraps service.

 - All food trimmings and plate scrapings, including meats and shellfish, eggs and dairy, fruits, vegetables and bakery items

 - Spoiled or freezer burned food from refrigerator cleanouts